 The crown jewel of our land trust is Parkers Creek—the Calvert Cliffs and sandy shoreline in the vicinity of the mouth of Parkers Creek look much the same today as they did 400 years ago when Captain John Smith explored the Chesapeake Bay.
 A visitor today can still paddle a canoe over a mile and a half through unspoiled salt marshes and wooded freshwater wetlands and see little sign of human activity.

-The land trust also protects land in the smaller nearby Governors Run Watershed which contains mature hardwood forest and plants species more commonly found in the mountains and Piedmont than on the Coastal Plain.
+The land trust also protects land in the smaller nearby Governors Run Watershed which contains mature hardwood forest and plant species more commonly found in the mountains and Piedmont than on the Coastal Plain.

 - Learn more about the many ways to secure the future of your own beloved property.
 We permanently protect natural areas by land purchase, conservation easements, and land leases.